 - Huge undersupply so high demand

 Land supply is finite and it is common knowledge that there is a huge undersupply of housing as the UK has simply not been building homes at a fast enough rate over recent years.
+This situation will be unchanged for years if not decades.

 Property investment is about the income generated as well as the capital growth and due to the upfront costs, it is a medium to long-term investment.
 Property is a ‘buy and hold’ investment, and the short-term market fluctuations should be of no concern.